Quantum algorithms for approximate function loading: Variational Quantum Circuit

-We propose a variational ansatz inspired by Grover-Rudolph, in which each $k$-qubit block satisfying $k>k_0$ comprises $(z+s+1)p(k)$ hyperparameters.
-Here, $z$ and $s$ are respectively the number of zeros and singular points in the function, $p(k)$ is polynomial number in $k$ denoting the number of hyperparameters allowed per singular point/zero for the $k$-th block, and $k_0=\text{max}\{\ k \ | \ z+s+1\geq 2^k\}$.
+Based on the previous protocol, we propose a variational Ansatz for loading functions beyond the conditions required by Th.
+1. We consider $(z+s+1)p(k)$ hyperparameters for each $k$-qubit block satisfying $k>k_0$, where $z$ and $s$ are respectively the number of zeros and singular points in the function, $p(k)$ is polynomial number in $k$ denoting the number of hyperparameters allowed per singular point/zero for the $k$-th block, and $k_0=\text{max}\{\ k \ | \ z+s+1\geq 2^k\}$.
 Assuming $p(k)\geq1$, the minimum number of hyperparameters needed to capture the singular behavior of the function is $z+s+1$.
 Therefore, for each $k$-qubit block $F_{k}^{(k-1)}(\bm{\hat{y}}, \bm{\theta})$ comprising more than $z+s+1$ parameters, we cluster the angles which do not correspond to the position of zeros or singularities.
-More details of this proccedure are detailed in Appendix~\hyperref[ap:variational]{ D}.
 In this form, this proposal establishes an intuitive correlation between the number of hyperparameters $p(k)$ and the expressability of the circuit to capture the details of the target functions in the most relevant points.
 By using the decomposition of the multi-controlled rotations \cite{MIKKO1GATES,MIKKO3GATES}, the number of two-qubit gates which must be included in the variational circuit sums up to

-where $m$ is the number of zeros/singularities and $r_{k_0+1}(n, s+z)$ grows polynomially with the system size $n$.
-A remarckable advantage of this ansatz is the training procedure, since Grover-Rudolph algorithm provides a suitable set of initial training angles which considerably enhances the convergence of the protocol with respect to a random initialization.
-This fact, together with a scaling in the number of hyperparameters $p(k)$ substantially slower than the system size, allow us to avoid that the training procedure to get stuck into both local minima and barren plateaus.
-A detailed numerical discussion about this is provided in Appendix~\hyperref[ap:variational]{ D}. \\ \\ \textit{Results.---} Let us now illustrate the behavior of our techniques with different density functions.
+with $m$ the number of zeros/singularities and $r_{k_0+1}(n, s+z)$ growing polynomially with the system size $n$.
+A remarkable advantage of this Ansatz is the training procedure, since Grover-Rudolph algorithm provides a suitable set of initial training angles which considerably enhances the convergence of the protocol with respect to a random initialization.
+This fact, together with a scaling in the number of hyperparameters $p(k)$ substantially slower than the system size, allow us to avoid the training procedure to get stuck into both local minima and barren plateaus.
+In Fig. \ref{fig:general}, we illustrate how to select the hyperparameters of the variational circuit for a general function containing multiple zeros and singular points.